 #1: Make a House Your Home by Hanging Pictures

 This is probably the number one thing that has made each of our places feel like a home.
 Most of my artwork is gifts from friends—watercolour paintings from my best friend, an oil painting from my cousin, some cross-stitch pictures from another friend.
 My husband’s art is more religious—icons and crucifixes that remind us of our faith.
 His mother is also an artist who has given us several of her paintings.
 Plus, we have family pictures up now!

 Whatever your taste in art, having pictures on the walls that remind you of happy times or beautiful places help personalize your home.
-We haven’t hung pictures in three of the seven places we’ve lived because we knew they were transitional or short-term homes.
-When we’ve hung those pictures again in the next home, I’ve realized how much I miss them—how much they add to our home.
+We didn’t hang pictures in three of the places we lived because we knew they were transitional or short-term homes.
+When did hang those pictures again in the next home, I’ve realized how much I missed them—how much they add to our home.

 If your landlord doesn’t like even picture holes in the walls, use Command picture hanging strips.
 I’ve used these in nearly all of our places and never had a problem with them.
 They are easy to use and come off clean.

 #2: Make a House Your Home by Repainting!